 Most people will need to get some roadside assistance at one point in their life.
-Whether your car breaks down, you run out of gas or get a flat, you're first instinct may be to call AAA or another service.
+Whether your car breaks down, you run out of gas or get a flat, your first instinct may be to call AAA or another service.

-What you may not realize though is that your car insurance company may offer roadside assistance coverage at a much better price than AAA or other similar services.
+What you may not realize is that your car insurance company may offer roadside assistance coverage at a much better price than AAA or other similar services.

 It's not always the case, but there are many instances where it will be better to go through your insurer.
 So when are those times?